John Smith (Judge of Common Pleas)

 ---

-See also a potentially related record for a man named John Smith, who was the Overseer of the Poor of East Windsor in the early 19th century.
+See also a potentially related record for a man named John Smith [Identifier NJS-PER-00116], who was the Overseer of the Poor of East Windsor in the early 19th century.
 It is possible that this is the same man.
 The relationship between these records has not been confirmed.

 Linked resources